edtamarin/DataNetworksFinal/README.md

 # DataNetworksFinal
-The final assignement for the B1 group
+The final assignment for the B1 group